-Most of Kataisee’s teachings about Inuit culture are what she has learned from her mother, as well as from other elders across Nunavut, while spending more than 20 years working on Inuit language preservation.
+Most of Kataisee’s teachings about Inuit culture are what she has learned from her mother, as well as from other elders across Nunavut, while spending more than twenty years working on Inuit language preservation.
 Her mother is a strong traditional teacher and her mentor, in what the Inuit call “passing on Inuit knowledge.”

-This will be Kataisee’s fifth year and fourth Arctic voyage with Quark Expeditions as an Inuit Cultural Educator, and she hopes you will enjoy both her and her mother’s teachings as much as she has enjoyed learning them first-hand.
+Since 2015, Kataisee has worked with Quark Expeditions as an Inuit Cultural Educator, and she hopes you will enjoy both her and her mother’s teachings as much as she has enjoyed learning them first-hand.